Frequently Asked Questions (FAQ) About Human Resources

 HR Questions About Jobs and Careers

+- Employment laws, guidelines, and information?
 Need to know the latest about employment laws?
 It's a quickly changing topic with which you will want to constantly stay in touch.
+In fact, you will need to call an employment law attorney in each of these six cases.

+- How can I recruit and hire superior employees?
 When recruiting, selecting, staffing and hiring, pick the smartest person you can find.
 You want talented employees who fit your culture.
 Your recruitment strategies are critical in attracting these people.
 Retention of your best employees starts with your recruiting, staffing and hiring strategies, policies and procedures.
-Recruiting, testing, selection and staffing are the focus of these resources.
+Recruiting, testing, selection, and staffing are the focus of these resources.

+- How can I design attractive benefits packages for employees?
 The right benefits package can help you attract and retain talented employees.
-Your benefits package can cost up to thirty-five percent of an employee’'s salary.
+Your benefits package can cost up to thirty-five percent of an employee’s salary.
 Make sure that your benefits are serving your organization's best interests in attracting and retaining key employees.

-How can I find out if a particular topic is covered in the HR section?
+How can I find out if a particular HR topic is covered in the HR section?
 The easiest way to determine if your topic is covered is to use the Search Box in the upper right-hand corner of each page.
 Search on the topic about which you seek information.
-You can also scroll through the topics listed in the left- hand column.
+You can also scroll through the topics listed in the left- hand column of any page.